great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Earlier in this article we said that capturing and documenting the team's shared understanding of its data as expectations is the core part of this typical workflow.

 Expectation Suites combine multiple expectations into an overall description of a dataset.
-For example, a team can group all the expectations about its ``rating`` table in the movie ratings database from our previous example into an Expectation Suite and call it "movieratings.table.expectations".
+For example, a team can group all the expectations about its ``rating`` table in the movie ratings database from our previous example into an Expectation Suite and call it ``movieratings.ratings``.
+Note these names are completely flexible and the only constraint on the name of a suite is that it must be unique to a given project.

 Each Expectation Suite is saved as a JSON file in the ``great_expectations/expectations`` subdirectory of the Data Context.
 Users check these files into the version control each time they are updated, same way they treat their source files.
+This discipline allows data quality to be an integral part of versioned pipeline releases.

 The lifecycle of an Expectation Suite starts with creating it.
-Then it goes through a loop of Review and Edit as the team's understanding of the data described by the suite evolves.
+Then it goes through an iterative loop of Review and Edit as the team's understanding of the data described by the suite evolves.

-We will describe the Create, Review and Edit steps in brief:

 Create
 ********************************************

-Expectation Suites are saved as JSON files, so you can create a new suite by writing a file directly.
-However, just like with other features the preferred way is to let CLI save you time and typos.
+While you could hand-author an Expectation Suite by writing a JSON file, just like with other features it is easier to let CLI save you time and typos.
 Run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory:

 .. code-block:: bash